Legal | Data Processing Addendum

 3.4.4 For the purposes of Table 4 of the UK SCCs Addendum, either Party may end the UK SCCs Addendum.

-GeoComply may, from time to time, unilaterally make reasonable updates and modifications to this DPA (i) to comply with changes in Applicable Laws, regulations, and/or best practices; or (ii) to reflect changes in GeoComply’s products, solutions, processes, contracts, or systems.
+Provider may, from time to time, unilaterally make reasonable updates and modifications to this DPA (i) to comply with changes in Applicable Laws, regulations, and/or best practices; or (ii) to reflect changes in Provider's products, solutions, processes, contracts, or systems; provided, however, that no such update will materially diminish the security of Personal Information unless and only to the extent required by

 A. LIST OF PARTIES